teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 published: true
 ---

 We knew.
-Javscript is programming language very flexible.
-It is simple and convenient.
-This language have very more support library as: Carousel slider, slideshow,...
-Today, I want to introduce with you one diffrent library.
+Javscript is language used for developing-web.
+It is simple, convenient and very flexible.
+This is a language very much support libraries as: Carousel slider, slideshow,...
+You can study more other libraries but I want to recommend you one library.
 That library is Pixelate Javascript Library (PJL).
-It will help for you pixlate any the images easy.
-You don't use photoshop or anything which edit imgae.
-So, I worte this post as step by step guide for anyone who wants to work with this library.
-So, let's get started!
+It will help you to pixelate any images.
+You don't use photoshop or anything, which edits imgaes.
+So I worte this post as step by step guide for anyone who wants to work with this library.
+So let's get started!

 - This is an image before pixelate.